OpenHPC-AI/OpenCHAI/README.md

 ```

-Pull the rpm-stack for Alma or Rocky Linux from your **USB drive (local SSD or pen drive)** into the directory
+Pull the openchai stack for Alma or Rocky Linux from your **USB drive (local SSD or pen drive)** into the directory
 **../OpenCHAI/hpcsuite_registry/hostmachine_reg** on the head node.

 **(OR)**